FoodForTech/eWeekChallenges/README.md

-# eWeekChallenges
-Challenges of eWeek
+### eChallenges

-Challenge 1: Full Name class
++ eChallenge 1: Full Name class
-Challenge 2: Summation of the mulitiples of 3 and 5 below 1000
++ eChallenge 2: Summation of the mulitiples of 3 and 5 below 1000
-Challenge 3: Number divisible by 1 to 20
++ eChallenge 3: Number divisible by 1 to 20